 The LCC maintains Minnesota's Legacy Website which displays how funds from the arts and cultural heritage fund, outdoor heritage fund, clean water fund, parks and trails fund, and environment and natural resources trust fund are being utilized throughout the state.
 Additionally, the LCC facilitates arrangements for visiting international and state delegations to the legislature.

-Also, under the administration of the LCC are the Compensation Council, the Joint House/Senate Subcommittee on Claims, the Office on the Economic Status of Women, the Regent Candidate Advisory Council, the Subcommittee on Employee Relations, the Sunset Advisory Commission and the Trustee Candidate Advisory Council.
+Also, under the administration of the LCC are the Compensation Council, the Joint House/Senate Subcommittee on Claims, the Office on the Economic Status of Women, the Regent Candidate Advisory Council, the Subcommittee on Employee Relations, and the Trustee Candidate Advisory Council.